RUSSIA: Ten years' jail for religious study meetings?

 The deadline for the Russian government's response was 22 February 2018.
 The Court has so far been unable to tell Forum 18 if the Russian government responded by this date and, if so, what its observations were.

-Odilov, Merazhov, and Atadzhanov all appear on the Rosfinmonitoring list of "terrorists and extremists".
+Odilov, Merazhov, and Atadzhanov all appear on the Rosfinmonitoring "List of Terrorists and Extremists", whose assets banks are obliged to freeze (see Forum 18's "extremism" Russia religious freedom survey http://www.forum18.org/Archive.php?article_id=2215).
 Nasirov and Karaguzinov have been removed since their cases were closed.
 Tukhtamurodov has never been added to the list.

 Krasnoyarsk: Criminal trials continue into eleventh month

 Two more readers of Nursi's works are still on trial in Krasnoyarsk after more than 10 months.

 Andrei Nikolayevich Dedkov (born 16 June 1979) has undergone 14 hearings before Judge Sergei Tupeko at Krasnoyarsk's Soviet District Court, with the next due on 12 March.
 He is under travel restrictions, having been released from detention in March 2017 after nearly a year.